FreeOpcUa/opcua-asyncio/docs/usage/common/node-nodeid.rst

     >>> await c.nodes.objects.get_child(['2:MyObject', '2:MyVariable'])
     Node(NodeId(Identifier=2, NamespaceIndex=2, NodeIdType=<NodeIdType.FourByte: 1>))

 Here we start at the objects node an traverse via MyObject to MyVariable.
-Allways keep in mind that browsing through the nodes will create network traffic and server load.
-If you allready know the NodeId using :meth:`~asyncua.client.client.Client.get_node` should be prefered.
+Always keep in mind that browsing through the nodes will create network traffic and server load.
+If you already know the NodeId using :meth:`~asyncua.client.client.Client.get_node` should be preferred.
 You might also consider caching NodeIds which you found through browsing to reduce the traffic.